akash-network/docs/econ/01-intro.md

 # Introduction

-Akash is a permissionless marketplace trade compute cycles.
-In this paper, we present the Akash Token (AKT) model that’s designed to a) maintain ecosystem sovereignty, b) provide economic security, and c) encourage early adoption.
+Akash is a permissionless marketplace for trading compute cycles.
+In this paper, we present the Akash Token (AKT) model, which is designed to a) maintain ecosystem sovereignty, b) provide economic security, and c) encourage early adoption.
 Some definitions:

 Akash Token (AKT)